-For the natural and workings lands sector, CARB conducted a health analysis focused on $PM{2.5}$ wildfire-related emissions for forests, shrublands, and grasslands.
-The higher level of management actions that reduces tree or shrub densities, protects large trees, reintroduces fire to the landscape, and diversifies species and structures in the Proposed Scenario results in the estimated decreased wildfire-related $PM{2.5}$ emissions shown in Table 4-7.
+For the natural and workings lands sector, CARB conducted a health analysis focused on PM{2.5} wildfire-related emissions for forests, shrublands, and grasslands.
+The higher level of management actions that reduces tree or shrub densities, protects large trees, reintroduces fire to the landscape, and diversifies species and structures in the Proposed Scoping Plan Scenario results in the estimated decreased wildfire-related PM{2.5} emissions shown in Table 4-7.

-Table 4-7: Estimated Average Annual GHG and Criteria Pollutant Emissions for forests, grasslands, and shrublands relative to the Reference Scenario for the Proposed Scenario from 2025-2045
+Table 4-7: Estimated Average Annual GHG and Criteria Pollutant Emissions for forests, grasslands, and shrublands relative to the Reference Scenario for the Proposed Scoping Plan Scenario from 2025-2045

-Measure GHG Reductions PM 2.5 Reductions
+Measure GHG Reductions (MMTCO2e/year) PM {2.5} Reductions (MT/year) Forests/Shrublands/Grasslands - 0.12 - 17,500

-(MMTCO2e/year) (MT/year)

-Forests/Shrublands/Grasslands 0.12 17,500

-The PM2.5 emissions reductions in Table 4-7 were used to understand potential health impacts using the incidence-per-ton (IPT) methodology to quantify the health benefits of emission reductions.
+The PM{2.5} emissions reductions in Table 4-7 were used to understand potential health impacts using the incidence-per-ton (IPT) methodology to quantify the health benefits of emission reductions.
 Under the IPT methodology, changes in emissions are approximately proportional to the resulting changes in health outcomes.
-IPT factors are derived by calculating the number of health outcomes associated with exposure to PM2.5 for a baseline scenario using measured ambient concentrations and dividing by the emissions of PM2.5 or a precursor.
+IPT factors are derived by calculating the number of health outcomes associated with exposure to PM{2.5} for a baseline scenario using measured ambient concentrations and dividing by the emissions of PM{2.5} or a precursor.
 To estimate the reduction in health outcomes, the emission reductions are multiplied by the IPT factor.
 For future years, the number of outcomes is adjusted to account for population growth.

 CARB calculated the annual health endpoints associated with the wildfire emissions changes resulting from the implementation of management strategies on forests, shrublands, and grasslands.
-The annual health endpoints associated with emission reductions for the Proposed Scenario were estimated for the entire state of California.
-Table 4-8 compares the average annual health endpoints of wildfire emission reductions associated with the Proposed Scenario over the period 2025-2045.
+The annual health endpoints associated with emission reductions for the Proposed Scoping Plan Scenario were estimated for the entire state of California.
+Table 4-8 compares shows the average annual health endpoints of wildfire emission reductions associated with the Proposed Scoping Plan Scenario relative to the Reference Scenario over the period 2025-2045.

-Table 4-8: Estimated average annual avoided incidence of hospital admissions, emergency room visits, and mortality relative to the Reference Scenario for the Proposed Scenario resulting from forest, shrubland, and grassland wildfire
+Table 4-8: Estimated average annual avoided incidence of hospital admissions, emergency room visits, and mortality relative to the Reference

-emissions
+Scenario for the Proposed Scoping Plan Scenario resulting from forest, shrubland, and grassland wildfire emissions

-Health Endpoints from Forest, Shrubland, and Grassland Wildfire Average Annual Avoided Incidence
+Health Endpoints from Forest, Shrubland, and Grassland Wildfire Emissions Average Annual Avoided Incidence Hospital admissions from asthma 22 16 Hospital admissions from chronic obstructive pulmonary disease without asthma 19 14 Hospital admissions from all respiratory outcomes 63 47 Emergency room visits from asthma 155 115 Emergency room visits from all respiratory outcomes 419 311 Emergency room visits from all cardiovascular outcomes 156 116 All cause mortality 394 292

-Emissions

-Hospital admissions from asthma 16

-Hospital admissions from chronic 14

-obstructive pulmonary disease

-without asthma

-Hospital admissions from all 47

-respiratory outcomes

-Emergency room visits from asthma 115

-Emergency room visits from all 311

-respiratory outcomes

-Emergency room visits from all 116

-cardiovascular outcomes

-All cause mortality 292